dweekly/docs/pages/dashboard/app-level-access.md

-The "App" level of a Branch account is the third level of access and includes access (either edit or read-only) to the following functionality:
+The <notranslate>"App"</notranslate> level of a Branch account is the third level of access and includes access (either edit or read-only) to the following functionality:

 <table>
   <tr>